sayanastha39/UserInfoSystem/README.md

 # UserInfoSystem
-UserInfoSystem is an APIt that allows to add, edit, list and delte user info created using Spring MVC and REST including front-end using CSS and HTML
+UserInfoSystem is an APIt that allows to add, edit, list and delete user info created using Spring MVC and REST including front-end using CSS and HTML